urbit/old-urbit.org/tutorial/nock/ch1_sec1.md

 ```

 means that there's an error at `line 1`, `column 4`.
 Once you know where an
-error is, it's much easieer to fix.
+error is, it's much easier to fix.

 But even if your Nock expression is formatted correctly, you might get
 something that looks like this: